 - Balance of fee payment (see Test Fee section above)

 The test fee covers one personal score report and up to three reports sent to institutions.
 Score reports will be mailed approximately three to four weeks after the test administration.
 Upon request, a hard copy of the Preliminary Scaled Score is available at the end of the testing session.
 Pearson Assessments is responsible for all scores and reports mailed to candidates or institutions.
 All questions regarding score reporting after the test date should be directed to Pearson Assessments at 800-622-3231.

 Testing times are 10 a.m. or 2 p.m.
 If the system does not display the date on which you would like to test, that is an indicator that the session is full.

 Candidates who have taken an internet based version of the test within the past five years do not require a Retest Admission Ticket.
 Simply follow the registration link.
 Candidates who have taken the MAT in paper based format within the last twelve months must provide the re-test admission ticket (included with the previous score report) on test day.
 Failure to provide previous test information may invalidate any subsequent scores.

 To reorder a Retest Admission Ticket, candidates must contact Pearson Assessments at 800-622-3231.

 Candidates with Special Needs:

-The Georgia State University Counseling & Testing Center can accommodate most candidates with disabilities.
-However, the Counseling & Testing Center should be notified several weeks before the scheduled test date.
+The CTC can accommodate most candidates with disabilities.
+However, the CTC should be notified several weeks before the scheduled test date.
 Some disabilities may require the administration of a nonstandard test.
 For example, braille and large print editions of the MAT are available for the visually impaired, but ample time must be allowed to order such editions of the test.
 To qualify for a nonstandard test administration, candidates must contact Georgia State University Disabilities Services at 404-413-1560.